 Please see the links below for additional information:

 Each student must submit a current physical exam/health appraisal as part of the registration process.
-A physical is considered current if it is within the 12 months prior to the month of the start of the sport season.
-For example, if Fall Sports start August 20, 2004, the physical must be on or after August 1, 2003.
+A physical is considered current if it is within the 12 months prior to the month of the start of the sports season.
+For example, if Fall Sports start August 20, 2023, the physical must be on or after August 1, 2024.

 Students must also submit evidence of a current tetanus shot (within 10 years).